keerfish/Double-Q-Learning/README.md

 ## Mario Agent Setting
 In the reinforcement learning framework, an agent is trained to control the character Mario in the game Mario Bros.
 The agent aims to navigate through Mario Bros.'s world within a proper time.
 The state of the game environment includes enemy positions, enemy states, obstacle positions, etc. When the agent is going through the game environment, it should avoid obstacles, collect coins, defeat enemies, and ultimately complete the levels by reaching the end flag.

+The agent's actions are decided by the current state of the environment and the current action policy.
+For each state, Mario's agent either selects an action to explore potential strategies or exploits the neural network, which is based on previously learned information.
+The exploration rate gives the possibility of exploring the world or exploiting the experience information.
+We will set the exploration rate to one as the initial condition to guarantee the agent is doing a random action at the beginning.
+After a while, the exploration rate will be reduced.
+The agent will begin to exploit by using his neural network rather than explore with random actions.
+The agent improves his actions (or action policy) based on the repeat learning process.

+## Architecture and Algorithm
+The proposed Double Q-learning method in the paper [[1]](#1) addresses the overestimation problem from Q-learning [[2]](#2).
+This is achieved through the use of two independent networks, namely the Q-Network and the target Network in the implementation; see the framework pipeline.

+## References
+<a id="1">[1]</a>
+Hasselt, Hado van and Guez, Arthur and Silver, David.
+Deep reinforcement learning with double Q-Learning.
+AAAI Press,
+Proceedings of the Thirtieth AAAI Conference on Artificial Intelligence, pages 2094–2100,
+Phoenix, Arizona,
+2016.

+<a id="2">[2]</a>
+Watkins, Christopher J. C. H. and Dayan, Peter.
+Q-Learning.
+Machine Learning,
+pages 279--292,
+volume = 8,
+1992.